Abandoned mine: Legislation

-Surface Mining Control and Reclamation Act (SMCRA)
+Surface Mining Control and Reclamation Act

 It can be hazardous and detrimental to reside close to an abandoned coal mining site.
-The Surface Mining Control and Reclamation Act were passed in 1977 in two parts; one to control the effects of active mines, and one to regulate abandoned mines.
+The Surface Mining Control and Reclamation Act (SMCRA) was passed in 1977 in two parts: one to control the effects of active mines, and one to regulate abandoned mines.
 SMCRA also initiated an abandoned mine land fund, in which a fee was charged for each ton of coal produced.
 This revenue was distributed in part to the United Mine Workers Association (UMWA) towards retirement funds, as well as to the Office of Surface Mining Reclamation and Enforcement (OSMRE) to continue operations.
 There is still around $2 billion in undistributed funds thus far.